polterguy/phosphorusfive/README.md

 contrast to the traditional way of _"carving out"_ apps, using interfaces for plugins, which often creates a much higher degree of dependencies between your app's different components.

-The paradox is, that due to neither using OOP nor inheritance, in any ways, Hyperlambda facilitates for perfect encapsulation, and polymorphism, without even as much as a trace of classic inheritance, OOP or types.
+The paradox is, that due to neither using OOP nor inheritance or types, in any ways, Hyperlambda facilitates for perfect encapsulation, and polymorphism, without even as much as a trace of classic inheritance, OOP, or types.
 Hyperlambda is a _"functional programming language"_ on top of the CLR, making the act of orchestrating CLR modules, loosely coupled together, in a super-dynamic environment, as simple as a walk in the park.

+And for the record, I don't mean _"functional"_ as in F#, I mean **truly functional**!!
+Hyperlambda makes F# seem hopelessly obsolete!

 ## C# samples